aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/encrypt/_index.md

 Be sure to specify the desired path and filename for the encrypted PDF.

-### Sample source code for Encrypt using Aspose.Words for .NET
+### Sample source code for Encrypt using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory.
 string dataDir = "YOUR DOCUMENTS DIRECTORY";